splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-cloudwatch.rst

         }
     }

-Example transformed JSON data for the alert that is saved in Incident Intelligence:
+Using this endpoint, your alarm is ingested and transformed into a consistent format for AWS Cloudwatch alerts in Incident Intelligence.
+This is an example of the transformed alert data that saved as an alert in Incident Intelligence:

 .. code-block:: json